A policy supplies privileges to an entity such as a catalog, schema, table, view, or column, based on the entity’s assigned attributes, such as tags.

 Hashing: Use hashing when you need to obfuscate data irreversibly.
 Hashing lets you anonymize data while ensuring that the same input always produces the same hashed output.

-is only visible to users whose active role set has the Manage security
+side pane link is only visible to users whose active role set has the Manage

 privilege.